-Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Indirect costs Capital expenditures Capital allocation Acquisitions and divestments Access to capital We present the implications by type of risk/opportunity identified, as presented in chapter 2.3 MARKET RISKS AND OPPORTUNITIES - Tubacex provides products and services in several sectors that could be affected by the energy transition to non-fossil fuels like Oil and gas, both upstream and mid/downstream, H2 and biogases, Power Generation, Aerospace, defence, or precision components - To respond to the risks (oil, gas) and the opportunities (H2, biogas, nuclear) Tubacex has defined a clear transition strategy, publicly available, that focuses on clean energies and solution to reduce the emission footprint of clients, allocating more than 80% of the R&D spend to these new areas of growth. - The group has also announced plans to diversify in new sectors, through either organic or inorganic growth, as well as potential disinvestments. - The group is also in the process of launching a sustainable finance framework in 2022Q3 that will cover bonds and loans, linking them to specific sustainability KPIs to enable the transition activities.
+Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs We present the implications by type of risk/opportunity identified, as presented in a specific chapter Capital expenditures MARKET RISKS AND OPPORTUNITIES - Tubacex provides products and services in several sectors that could be affected by the energy transition to non-fossil fuels like Oil and gas, both upstream and mid/downstream, H2 and biogases, Power Generation, Aerospace, defence, or precision components

+- To respond to the risks (oil, gas) and the opportunities (H2, biogas, nuclear) Tubacex has defined a clear transition strategy, publicly available, that focuses on clean energies and solution to reduce the emission footprint of clients, allocating more than 80% of the R&D spend to these new areas of growth. - The group has also announced plans to diversify in new sectors, through either organic or inorganic growth, as well as potential disinvestments. - The group is also in the process of launching a sustainable finance framework in 2022Q3 that will cover bonds and loans, linking them to specific sustainability KPIs to enable the transition activities. - The group has algo launched sustainability promissory notes and it is in the process on defining a sustainable financial framework, as well as, analyzing particular financial opportunities in relation with ESG